SkyOfSteel/Static_Resume_in_AWS/README.md

 # Static Resume in AWS
 This is a blog-style repository to describe what I've learnt while doing the [Cloud Resume challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/) in AWS.

+The diagram of AWS services used in creation of the webpage:

 ![Illustration](/Pics/Static%20Resume.drawio.png "The diagram showcasing the AWS services used in this practical exercise.")

 > [!IMPORTANT]